 Vaccinating your dog more often than necessary can be very dangerous for him.
 All vaccines have potential adverse reactions.
 These can range from fairly mild reactions like lethargy or soreness, to really severe ones like anaphylactic shock, autoimmune diseases and even death.
 The vaccine can also cause the disease it’s intended to prevent!

 When your dog is protected by the vaccines he’s already had, vaccinating him again does not make him “more immune.”
 Vaccines also contain other ingredients that are potentially harmful for your dog.

 Ingredients in Vaccines

 Most vaccines include toxic ingredients that add to the risks of vaccinating your dog.

 This is a mercury based additive used as a preservative.
 Mercury toxicity is well known and repeatedly proven in studies.
 Yet it’s still contained in most veterinary vaccines today.
 Even some vaccines that claim to be thimerosal-free may still contain small amounts of thimerosal.
 That’s because it can be used in processing but not added as an ingredient, so the manufacturers don’t have to disclose it.

 This is an antibiotic.
-According to the FDA (US Food and Drug Administration), antibiotics are in vaccines to prevent bacterial infection during manufacturing, So when your dog gets a vaccine, he’s getting antibiotics whether you like it or not.
+According to the FDA, antibiotics are in vaccines to prevent bacterial infection during manufacturing, So when your dog gets a vaccine, he’s getting antibiotics whether you like it or not.